 THE CHANGING YEARS

-It took nearly 15 years before my mother finally found the courage to leave my father.
+It took nearly 15 years, before my mother finally found the courage to leave my father.
 It was the first time I felt hopeful.
 It was like a bright light at the end of a very dark tunnel.
 When we finally left and drove out of state to live in a small town in Wisconsin, it was like breathing fresh air for the first time.
-I was happy for a moment.
+I was happy for a while.

 THE GOOD YEARS